Paris in January 2023 – Quick Guide by a Local

 Is Paris in January Busy?
 Crowds Forecast

 Paris in January is a great time to visit your favorite exhibitions or bigger museums like the Louvre or Orsay.
-Even the free museums in Paris can be visited without the crowds!
+Even the free museums in Paris can be seen without the crowds!

-Also, when the crowds are gone, waiters, receptionists, and salespeople are less stressed and kinder, and it is much easier to go local.
+Also, when the crowds are gone, servers, receptionists, and salespeople are less stressed and kinder, and it is much easier to go local.

 Weather in Paris in January